PasaLab/SmartFD/README.md

  The run command contains the following parameters:

-- `<inputFilePath>: The input data path on HDFS.
+- `<inputFilePath>`: The input data path on HDFS.
 - `<tempFilePath>`: The temporary data path on HDFS..
 - `<numAttributes>`: The number of attributes of the input dataset.
 - `<numPartition>`: The computation parallelism on Spark.
 - `<outputFilePath>`: The output data path on HDFS.

 **Note:** The parameters configured in the run command have higher priority than those in the configuration file.
-To find more information about the configuration file, please refer to the [Configuration File].
+To find more information about the configuration file, please refer to the [Configuration File](https://github.com/PasaLab/SmartFD/blob/master/src/main/scala/pasa/bigdata/nju/smartfd/conf/Conf.scala).

 ## Demo